masc-ucsc/livehd/docs/lgraph.md

 * `s` is for the array size in number of entries
 * `b` is the number of bits per entry
-* `p` is the read, write, or read/write ports connecting to the memory
+* `c`,`d`,`e`... is the read, write, or read/write ports connecting to the memory
 * `q` is the read data out of the memory for the read ports

-Both `p` and `q` are arrays to support multiported memories.
+Result `q` is an array to support multiported memories.
 The order of the ports do not change semantics.

-Each port `p` has the following entries (all entries must be populated):
+Each port `c`,`d`,`e`... has the following entries.
+All the entries but the wmask must be populated.
+If the wrmask is not set a full write size is expected.
+Read-only ports do not have `data` and `wrmask` fields.

 * `clk_pin` points to the clock driver pin
 * `posedge` points to a 1/0 constant driver pin